Frequently Asked Questions about the TOEFL iBT® Test

 Your test fee includes:

-- one online score report for you, and one paper copy if you requested it before you took the test.
+- 1 online score report for you, and 1 paper copy if you requested it before you took the test.
 Your scores will be posted electronically only, unless you request a paper copy by selecting that option when you register.
-You can change this option at any time up to 10 p.m. (local test center time) on the day before you test.
-Go to your online account to change your Score Report Preference.
+You can change this option at any time up to 3 p.m. (local test center time) on the day before you test.
+Go to your TOEFL online account to change your Score Report Preference.

-- up to four official score reports to the institutions or agencies you select before you test; ETS will send the official score reports directly to these destinations
+- up to 4 official score reports sent to the institutions or agencies you select before you test; ETS will send the official score reports directly to the score recipients.
+Keep in mind that if you designate any institution or agency to receive your scores, you will not be able to have your Writing and/or Speaking sections rescored through the Score Review service.

 - Can I order additional official score reports?